pminervini/distant-supervision/README.md

    - This will create `data/umls_vocab.pkl`.
 2. Run `python3 cli/extract-sentences-medline-cli.py`.
    - This will create `data/MEDLINE/medline_unique_sentences.txt`.
-3. Link entities with text: `python3 -m cli/link-umls-entities-cli.py`
+3. Link entities with text: `python3 cli/link-umls-entities-cli.py`
    - This will create `data/MEDLINE/umls_linked_sentences.jsonl`.
      Each entry in this file is a dict, with an entry `sent` containing the sentence, and an entry `matches`, containing entity names as keys, and start and end positions as value.